Travel: Cote d'Azur - updated Spring '22

 When cyclists think of the French riviera two things may spring to mind, firstly that Lance Armstrong famously used the Col de La Madone as his annual “performance” benchmarking and secondly the multitude of publicity/tax shy sportspeople who base themselves in nearby Monaco.
-A trip in early 2020 opened our eyes to the area and we think it’s a destination worthy of considering alongside the likes of Mallorca, Girona, the Alps or Pyrenees.
-As with all good cycling trips, we left thinking of our next return trip.
+Trips in both 2020 and 2022 have really opened our eyes to the area and we think it’s a destination worthy of considering alongside the likes of Mallorca, Girona, the Alps or Pyrenees.

-It’s a question of preferences but for us we found the shorefront area of Nice annoying to navigate on bikes and rather built up.
+It’s a question of preferences but for us we found the shorefront area of Nice annoying to navigate on bikes and excessively built up.
 On the bright-side as you move inland away from the more touristic areas the scenery and riding is spectacular and varied.
 With this in mind we would plan to base ourselves someway inland to make the most of the best roads and climbs.
-If you are arriving by air then Nice airport is conveniently situated with Cannes airport a little further west and requiring a 30+ minute car transfer to arrive at the area covered here.
+It should be noted that inland areas can be extremely quiet and remote so look carefully for that Goldilocks location where you have easy access to amenities that are important to you.
+If you are arriving by air then Nice airport is conveniently situated with Cannes airport a little further west.

-There are so many possibilities for rewarding routes in this area but we highlight one such route below to give a flavour of the area.
-Predominantly tackling the inland areas to the west of Nice, the route starts and ends in the idyllic artistic village of Mougins, which is worthy of a visit in its own right.
+The first route predominantly tackles the inland areas to the west of Nice and starts and ends in the idyllic artistic village of Mougins, which is worthy of a visit in its own right.
 Heading north-west in the direction of Grasse you’ll start to steadily gain altitude and also start to feel that you are leaving the more populated areas behind you.
 Continuing north you’ll start to navigate a spectacular gorge and there are lots of photo opportunities as you make your way up to the village of Gourdon at the local peak.

 Photo: Approaching Gourdon